J91-cloud/GoogleScripts/README.md

 </p>

 ## WeeklyBriefing
-This is the brieding i use for every week day.
-In order to follow my code you need to first creat
+This is the briefing i use for every weekday.
+The briefing consits of a cover page displaying the date , and day of the week.
+The next pages display my schedule for the day.
+To then countinue you need to make sure in your gmail account you have a label for `ForeignNews` and `NewsBriefing`.
+The code is instructed to take the first 3 artciels of your label by slicing the array.